 What are African Cichlids?

-Africa is known as the cradle of civilization with millions of different creatures walking on land and in the sea.
+Africa is known as the cradle of civilization, with millions of different creatures walking on land and in the sea.
 The African cichlids are one such species that belong to the Cichlidae family and are well known for their colorful scales.

 There are 1500 variations in the species, and each species is unique and as beautiful as the next.
 Although known as the African Cichlids, the cichlid family is also found around the South American coastline as well as in some parts of Asia.
 Some of their kind live in saltwater while the rest occupy freshwater sources.

 Lake Malawi is known to possess the most beautiful of their kind, and many of the African Cichlids that belong in aquariums around the world come from this water source.

 Why Are They Popular?